-Applications for research and innovation grants received in 2014

-We make grants for research and innovation projects from our education and social policy programmes.
-Applicants submit a short outline application, and those that meet our criteria are invited to submit a full application, which are subject to independent peer review and considered at Trustees' meetings.
+Applications for research and innovation grants received in 2014 full application, which are subject to independent peer review and considered at Trustees' meetings.
 If a full application is under £35,000 it can be approved by a single Trustee outside of the meeting.
 In 2014 we: